-$\epsilon_1$ is a constant and $\Delta$ the dilatation.
+ε_1 is a constant and Δ the dilatation.
 This interaction leads to forces exerted on particles by ultrasonic wave and in certain cases to radiation of ultrasonic wave by particles.

-Treating the ultrasonic stress effect on the semiconductor materials and devices classically, ultrasonic wave lengths are much larger than carrier mean free paths (and the periods much larger than mean free times), describing the net particle current j in the usual macroscopic way as being composed of a drift term and a diffusion term
+Treating the ultrasonic stress effect on the semiconductor materials and devices classically, ultrasonic wave lengths are much larger than carrier mean free paths (and the periods much larger than mean free times), describing the net particle current j in the usual macroscopic way as being composed of a drift term and a diffusion term η is the particle density, F the force applied to the particles, KT the thermal energy, D the diffusion constant.

-$$j = D \left( \frac{F}{KT} - \nabla \right) \eta \quad ----- \quad (3)$$
+$$j = D \left(\frac{F}{KT} - \nabla \right) \eta \quad ----- \quad (3)$$